Ziti and Zitoni from Campania;

 Apart from at weddings, Ziti were and are also served when celebrating a holiday or family occasion.
 In the past, it was customary for the women of the family to gather together to perform the ritual of ‘breaking’ the pasta for lunch (this still happens!).
 This was, and is, a task much enjoyed by children too; everyone around the table preparing pasta that will soon be finished with the traditional holiday meat sauce, normally in Campania ‘ragu alla Napoletana’.
 This ragu is made with different types of meat, slow cooked in a tomato sauce.

 Nowadays, as more people become aware of the importance of diet and eating healthily, common sense has replaced some eating traditions.
 ‘Ferragosto’ falls on 15th August when temperatures are generally high throughout Italy.
 Eating a heavy meat ‘ragu’ may not appeal to all at this time of year.
 Consequently, the meat ragu is no longer de rigueur.
 Many people now choose to make a lighter dish.
-However, the zitoni or ziti remain the pasta of choice for many!
+However, the zitoni or ziti remain the pasta of choice for most!

 Recipes for Ziti and Zitoni.